 Throughout this period Dick also enjoyed plenty of individual match fishing success.
 A few of his biggest wins include the first ever televised fishing match run by the Angling Times, the inaugural UK Championship, the last Embassy sponsored Individual Championship in Ireland, and also the very last Sheffield Haigh & Haigh.
 This match was fished on the mighty Middle Level drain by over 500 anglers.
 Dick recorded the competition's highest ever winning weight of around 81lbs.

 Along the way, Dick’s leadership and management skills became increasingly apparent.
 The world angling championships started in 1957 with England competing from 1958 onwards.
 Several English anglers won the individual crown including Billy Lane, Ian Heaps and Kevin Ashurst.
 However, the much longed for world team gold medal remained elusive.

 The then governing body for coarse angling, the National Federation of Anglers, advertised the position of Director of International Events in 1984.
 Dick, one of four candidates interviewed, was successfully appointed.
-He would now have direct control over the England teams at World, European and Home international level.
+He had direct control over the England teams at world, European and home international level.

 All international competitions are under the jurisdiction of le Federation Internationale de la Peche Sportif (FIPS).
-The responsibility for coarse fishing is with Fips –en Douce.
-In 1996, because of his expertise, his achievements and his great sense of fair play, Dick was appointed to the Fips –ed Committee where to this day he is held in the highest possible esteem.
-His wise counsel is highly valued by the representatives of all member nations of which there are now more than 50.
+The responsibility for coarse fishing is with FIPS En Eau Douce.
+In 1996, because of his expertise, his achievements and his great sense of fair play, Dick was appointed to the FIPSed Committee, where he is held in the highest possible esteem.
+His wise counsel is highly valued by the representatives of all member nations of which there are more than 50.